gromnitsky/rss2mail/README.md

-# rss2mail

-Convert an rss/atom feed to a bunch of emails in mbox/rnews compatible output.
+Convert an RSS/Atom feed into a collection of emails in mbox or rnews formats.

-* does NOT send the emails
+* does NOT send emails
 * sendmail ready
 * auto deduces output to text/plain or text/html
 * sanitized html